- School of Arts, Sciences & Business

 What Makes Our Program Unique

-Our program is a member of the Nonprofit Academic Centers Council (NACC), an international membership association comprised of academic centers or programs at accredited colleges and universities that focus on the study of nonprofit/nongovernmental organizations, volunteerism, and/or philanthropy.
+Our program is also a member of the Nonprofit Academic Centers Council (NACC), an international membership association comprised of academic centers or programs at accredited colleges and universities that focus on the study of nonprofit/nongovernmental organizations, volunteerism, and/or philanthropy.

 Faculty members and students also participate in the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA), which offers cutting-edge ideas at its annual conference and the Accreditation Council for Business Schools & Programs (ACBSP) offers opportunities for regional and national conference presentations for both students and faculty.